25 years of Alfa 147

 Requirements/safety

 Register to have your Alfa 147 parked together with other 147s.
-Sunday you take part in the parade around the track.
+Sunday you can take part in the parade around the track.

 • All cars will follow the pace car at a modest speed.